Jacobian

 Matrix multiplication is associative but not commutative, so the value of the product

-\(f_3'\,\mathbf{f}_2'\,\mathbf{f}_1'\) does not depend on the order of the parenthesization — but
+\(f_3'\,\mathbf{f}_2'\,\mathbf{f}_1'\) does not depend on the order of the parenthesization, but the

-the cost of computing it does.
+cost of computing it does.
 The two natural parenthesizations are:

 - Reverse mode (backpropagation): left-to-right evaluation

 \(\bigl((f_3' \, \mathbf{f}_2')\, \mathbf{f}_1'\bigr)\).
-In terms of the computation graph,
+In terms of the computation graph, this

-backward through the network — hence the name.
+through the network, hence the name.

 - Forward mode: right-to-left evaluation